Beyond the Delay-Doppler Domain: A Time-Frequency Framework for Low-Overhead, Scalable OTFS Channel Estimation: Simulation Results

 \section{Simulation Results}

 In this section, we present simulation results to demonstrate the performance of the proposed system.
-We construct two systems, a \textit{High-Frequency} system with parameters complying with the 5G NR high frequency protocol~\cite{vook20185gnr}, and a \textit{Standard} one with parameters complying with the 5G NR standard protocol~\cite{vook20185gnr}.
-The system parameters are shown in \cref{tab:sys_parameters}.
-The High-Frequency system delivers a $50\%$ higher data rate than the Standard system, along with a higher range resolution.
-However, this advantage comes at a cost: its wavelength is one-sixth that of the Standard system, so Doppler shifts are six times larger.

-{As shown in \cref{tab:sys_parameters}, the High-Frequency system has a delay resolution of $1.22$m, meaning that the scatterer delays will fall on the delay grid.
-However, for the Standard system, this advantage quickly vanishes.
-Neither system has a good velocity resolution, resulting in fractional Doppler.} The antenna spacing is set to $0.5\lambda$.
-Unless specified, the constellation is QPSK, the number of transmit antennas is $N_t=4$, and the pilot power is scaled to the symbol power.
+We consider the system operating at a $4\text{GHz}$ carrier frequency and a $30\text{KHz}$ subcarrier spacing, with a grid size $M\times N=512\times 128$, consistent with the 5G NR FR1 protocol~\cite{vook20185gnr}.
+The antenna spacing is half the wavelength.
+Unless otherwise specified, the constellation is QPSK, $N_t\times N_r=4\times16$, and the pilot power is scaled to the average transmit power.

-The path scatterers are simulated to lie on a $2$D plane.
-The transmitter is located at $(0, 0)$, and the communication receiver is at $(100, 0)$, \ie, $R_{\rm LoS} = 100$m.
-The coordinates of the $J$ scatters are listed in \cref{tab:channel_parameters}, based on which their corresponding AoA $\theta_j$, AoD $\varphi_j$, and delay index $l_j$ can be derived (they are also given in the table).
-The velocities of the scatterers range from $60$m/s to $105$m/s~\cite{itu2020minrequirements} relative to the communication receiver, directed along $\theta_j$. {The corresponding Doppler indices are shown in \cref{tab:channel_parameters}}.
-The $\beta_j$s are generated from a unit power complex Gaussian distribution.
+The path scatterers are located on a 2D plane.
+The transmitter is located at the origin $(0, 0)$, and the communication receiver is positioned at $(100, 0)$, establishing a LoS distance of $R_{\text{LoS}} = 100$ m.
+The scatterers are randomly generated with their delay taps $l_{cj} = R_{cj}/(c\Delta \tau)$ and $l_{jt} = R_{jt}/(c\Delta \tau)$ taken as integers drawn from $\{1, 2, \dots, 8\}$, and their AoAs, $\theta_j$, and AoDs, $\varphi_j$, restricted to $[-60^\circ, 60^\circ]$.
+Note that \(\varphi_j\) is set based on the other parameters as shown in \cref{eq:LOC_1,eq:LOC_2,eq:bi-varphi}.
+To model mobility, the scatterers are assigned speeds ranging from $65$ m/s to $130$ m/s, corresponding to Doppler indices $k_j+\kappa_j=v_j/(\lambda\Delta\nu)$ in the range of $\pm[2.8,5.6]$ relative to the communication receiver, directed along $\theta_j$.
+These speeds are representative of high-mobility targets such as high-speed trains or fast-moving UAVs~\cite{itu2020minrequirements}.
+Under such conditions, conventional OFDM systems experience significant performance degradation due to the severe Doppler effects.
+The path gains $\beta_j$ are drawn from a unit-variance complex Gaussian distribution.
+Unless otherwise stated, the number of scatterers is $J=4$.